-When Is IUI the Right Choice?
+When Is IUI Right for Me?

 There are a number of situations in which an IUI procedure is a good choice.
 It's often recommended for couples who have had trouble conceiving a child through natural means.
 Both heterosexual and LGBTQIA+ couples, as well as single women, may consider IUI.
 It can help address cervical conditions, ejaculation issues, or ovulation concerns.
 It's also a great starting point when using a sperm donor.

 It's crucial to recognize that while IUI may not be successful in the first attempt, it can still be helpful and increase chances of conception with multiple rounds.
 It typically takes three to four rounds for the highest chances of a successful pregnancy.

 Talk to your fertility doctor for the best starting point in your fertility journey.
 For most people, IUI may be the right initial recommendation in their fertility journey, but health and fertility is an extremely personal process.
 Your doctor will make sure you're maximizing your odds of effectiveness depending on your individual needs.

 Who Should Not Opt For IUI?

 Now that you understand, "what is IUI treatment," you need to understand when it's not a good choice for your situation.
 There are some conditions that will likely prohibit individuals from being candidates for intrauterine insemination.
 These include the following conditions: